 Nevertheless, the agency still acknowledges the difficulty in determining work-relatedness of cases, and will thus continue to exercise enforcement discretion with regard to the employer’s work-related determinations.
 OSHA's key considerations will be:

 As a refresher, an incident is considered a privacy case if it involves any of the following circumstances:

 So, technically no, as privacy cases are defined very specifically in OSHA’s regulations, a COVID-19 exposure case does not meet that definition.

-OSHA’s normal criteria for reporting severe injuries applies even to COVID-19 cases.
+Yes, OSHA’s normal criteria for reporting severe illnesses applies to work-related, confirmed COVID-19 cases.

-It should be noted that employers are required to report a severe injury if it meets this criteria to OSHA, even if they are exempt from OSHA’s recordkeeping rule.
+It should be noted that employers are required to report a severe illness if it meets this criterion to OSHA, even if they are exempt from OSHA’s recordkeeping rule.

 Recording and tracking COVID-19 Exposures allows safety professionals to: